Mahdi-Magroun/php-autoloader/README.md

 ####

-that's it for the configuration you only need specifies directories where your classes are .
+that's it for the configuration you only need to specifie directories where your classes are .